Skip to main content

 If you've gone through all the above steps, it's time to start the containers!

-In your terminal, run the following commands:
+In your terminal, in the wordpress-develop directory, run the following commands:

 npm install